 The global specialty chemical industry is navigating through a period marked by significant overcapacity and weakening demand, often described as a "perfect storm."
 This situation has arisen following years of substantial investment in production capacity, particularly in China, leading to an unprecedented global oversupply expected to reach 218 million tonnes in 2023.
-China continues to increase its capacity, with 140 million tonnes anticipated to come online in 2023 alone, significantly surpassing figures from previous years.
+China continues to increase its capacity, with 140 million tonnes anticipated to come online in 2023 alone. significantly surpassing figures from previous

 Amidst a deteriorating macroeconomic climate and the strengthening of the US dollar, the chemical market is facing an unparalleled level of uncertainty.
 The industry, crucial to the manufacturing of a wide array of goods, was among the first to feel the effects of high inflation, rising interest rates, and record energy prices that began to suppress consumer spending in 2022.
-In response, chemical manufacturers and producers have reduced inventories and operating capacities, leading to a continued decline in global production volumes as compared to the previous year.

-The structural slowdown in China, which commenced in 2021, has added to the industry's challenges.
-Despite being a significant driver of global demand, accounting for approximately 45% of the world's chemical and petrochemical consumption, China's economy has been impacted by Covid-related disruptions and a governmental shift towards wealth redistribution.
+In response, chemical manufacturers and producers have reduced inventories and operating capacities, leading to a continued decline in global production volumes as compared to the previous global demand, accounting for approximately 45% of the world's chemical and petrochemical consumption, China's economy has been impacted by Covid-related disruptions and a governmental shift towards wealth redistribution.
 This has resulted in weakened demand, with growth in Chinese consumption of most chemicals either in the low single digits or negative in 2021 and 2022, further exacerbating the global oversupply issue.